 - Shutter Speed: The length of time the aperture remains open for when taking a photo.
 Fast shutter speeds ‘freeze’ a moment in time in a crisp image.
 Slow shutter speeds show the movement in a photo (that’s how photographers create ‘light art’ photos).

 - ISO: How sensitive your camera is to light.
 Increasing the ISO makes your camera more sensitive, allowing you to achieve higher shutter speeds.
 However, the higher the ISO the more noise/grain that will appear in your photo.

 These 3 elements are the basis of all photography.
 For more detailed information about how these work together, check out this beginner’s guide.

-The flash on your phone/camera is only designed to illuminate objects a few metres away from you.
+The flash on your phone/camera is only designed to illuminate objects a few meters away from you.

 Instead, try utilizing the light sources around you.
 Silhouettes always look effective in low light scenarios.
-Alternatively, bring a flashlight as your own light source for particularly dark areas.
+Alternatively, bring a torch as your own light source for particularly dark areas.